mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   * - ShutdownInProgress
     - 91

-If the client is connected to server version 4.2 or higher, and the client receives a "not master" or "node is recovering" error which is not a "node is shutting down" error, the client MUST keep any connections it has to the server open, and MUST NOT clear its connection pool for the server.
-If the client is connected to server version 4.2 or higher and receives a "node is shutting down" error, or if the client is connected to server version 4.0 or lower and receives a "not master" or "node is recovering" error, the client MUST clear its connection pool to the server.
+When handling a "not master" or "node is recovering" error, the client MUST clear the server's connection pool if and only if the error is "node is shutting down" or the error originated from server version < 4.2.

 (See `when does a client see "not master" or "node is recovering"?`_, `use error messages to detect "not master" and "node is recovering"`_, and `other